 You need to focus on both of these levels for both the second and third language.

 Virtually all languages belong to a language family.
 For example, the Romance Languages (French, Spanish, and Italian) are all closely related.
 The rules that apply to one usually apply to others, and the vocabulary can be pretty similar as well.

-Your second language sets the stage for how to learn your next language, and the more closely related the languages, the easier it could be.
-Learning a language that is related to your second language is generally easier than learning a language that is similar to your first (if your first and second languages are really different).
+Your second language sets the stage for how to learn your next language, and the more closely related languages, the easier it could be.
+It might be easier to learn a language closely related to your second language, rather than your native tongue.

 The Benefits and Problems of Learning Related Languages

-If your second and third languages are related, you have a built in cheat for learning the third.
+If your second and third languages are related, you could have an advantage.
 You already know most of the structure and cognitive differences with your first language.
-It also means you could have a difficult time remembering the elements that are specific to the third language.
+But it may come with its own difficulties, especially when it comes to vocabulary.

 The Benefits and Problems of Learning Unrelated Languages

 Learning unrelated second and third languages has different benefits and problems that come with it.
 Although the chance of mixing them up diminishes, you’ll have to work more to achieve fluency.
 Every language is unique, so learning it will require a unique perspective.
 If the two languages are unrelated, you can’t apply methods that worked before seamlessly.

 In the end, you have to know how your brain works and what will be the most effective approach for you.
 Make sure you know the relationship (or lack of one) between languages before you start learning your third language.